FOUNDER | email@example.com

 In response to millennials being labeled noncommittal, cynical, entitled, slacktivists, Grant Skeldon started Initiative Network in order to shift the culture of Dallas by training millennials to be Christ-loving, city-changing, church-investing, disciple-making local missionaries.

 Grant serves on the advisory boards for Harvest America in Dallas and Movement Day Greater Dallas.
-He also serves on the preaching team at Mercy Street Church, a multicultural, urban church plant in West Dallas.
+He is also a member at Mercy Street Church, a multicultural, urban church plant in West Dallas.

 What stirs your affections most for Christ?